bytewizer/cert2src/README.md

 [![Release](https://github.com/bytewizer/cert2src/actions/workflows/release.yml/badge.svg)](https://github.com/bytewizer/cert2src/actions/workflows/release.yml)

-This is a simple command line utility for download and converting root certificates required for [TinyCLR OS](https://www.ghielectronics.com/) to access secure sites.
+This is a simple command line utility for download and exporting the chain root certificates required for [TinyCLR OS](https://www.ghielectronics.com/) to access secure sites.
+Certificate can be exported in Security Certificate File Format (crt) commonly embedded as a binary project resource or a csharp source code array easly added to a project as source code.

 ```
 Usage: cert2src url [options]